By default, when a user-based service receives a SIGTERM or SIGINT signal, it swiftly closes all active connections and halts all components.

 However, in certain scenarios, a service might need to shut down gracefully.
 This means it should inform its clients of the impending shutdown, provide them with extra time to submit any pending requests, and attempt to complete all ongoing operations.
 This process is known as a graceful shutdown.

 Graceful shutdown is deactivated by default.
-It can be activated by setting the graceful_shutdown_interval parameter in the configuration of the components::ManagerControllerComponent.
+It can be activated by setting the graceful_shutdown_continue_accepting_requests_interval and graceful_shutdown_pending_requests_completion_interval parameters in the configuration of the components::ManagerControllerComponent.

 static_config.yaml example: